grew-nlp/grew_doc/content/pattern.md

  * `upos = VERB` requires that the feature `upos` is defined with the value `VERB`
  * `Mood = Ind|Imp` requires that the feature `Mood` is defined with one of the two values `Ind` or `Imp`
- * `Tense <> Fut` requires that the feature `Tense` is defined with the value different from `Fut`
+ * `Tense <> Fut` requires that the feature `Tense` is defined with a value different from `Fut`
  * `Number` requires that the feature `Number` is defined whatever is its value
  * `!Person` requires that the feature `Person` is not defined
  * `lemma = "être"` quotes are required when non-ASCII characters are used

 ### Edge clauses

-All edge clauses below require the existence of an edge between the node selected by `N` and the node selected by `M`, evntually with additional constraints:
+All *edge clauses* below require the existence of an edge between the node selected by `N` and the node selected by `M`, eventually with additional constraints:

- * `N -> M` : no additional constrains
+ * `N -> M`: no additional constrains
  * `N -[nsubj]-> M`: the edge label is `nsubj`
  * `N -[nsubj|obj]-> M`: the edge label is either `nsubj` or `obj`
  * `N -[^nsubj|obj]-> M`: the edge label is different from `nsubj` and `obj`
  * `N -[re".*subj"]-> M`: the edge follows the regular expression (see [here](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Str.html#VALregexp) for regular expressions accepted)

-Edge may also be named for future use (in commands for instance) with an identifier:
+Edges may also be named for future use (in commands or in clustering for instance) with an identifier:

  * `e: N -> M`

-Note that edge may refer to undeclared nodes, these nodes are then implicitly declared with any constraint.
+Note that edge may refer to undeclared nodes, these nodes are then implicitly declared without constraint.
 For instance, the two patterns below are equivalent:

 ```grew